eijoac/funProg/README.md

-Assignments from Functional Programming Principles in Scala
+Assignments from Functional Programming Principles in Scala & Functional Program Design in Scala